What is Organic SEO? A Simple Guide to Understanding Organic Search

 Paid ads come first in search results

 The first thing we want to look at is the top section.
 These top few results are actually paid advertisements.
-It’s very subtle but you can see that they are ads because they are labeled with small “Ad” text next to the web address.
+It’s very subtle, but you can see that they are ads because they are labeled with small “Ad” text next to the web address.

 Search Engine Marketing at top of Search Engine Result Pages

 Before we move on, it’s important to note that more than 70% of clicks on search engine result pages are clicks on the top three search results, with the top result receiving more than a third of those clicks.
-So if you want searchers to visit your website and convert into buyers, SEM is an important tactic to include in your marketing.
+So if you want searchers to visit your website and convert into buyers, SEM is an important tactic to include in your marketing strategy.

 Local SEO and Business Listings